 What if you’ve assigned money for everything you need in the current month (including your True Expenses!), but still have money in Ready to Assign?
 This is an exciting moment.
 Knowing everything this month is covered is a huge milestone 🎉 This article will show you your next steps for these remaining dollars in Ready to Assign.

 - Follow the same prioritization sequence you used in the current month, budgeting until Ready to Assign is $0.00.

-- Use the arrow to the left of the month and year to navigate back to the current month, you'll see that money you just assigned as Assigned in Future in the Ready to Assign Breakdown, and in the Assigned in the Future section of the right sidebar.
+- Use the arrow to the left of the month and year to navigate back to the current month.
+You'll see that money you just assigned as Assigned in Future in the Ready to Assign Breakdown, and in the Assigned in the Future section of the right sidebar.

 Want to assign money more than one month ahead?
 No problem!
 You can assign money as far into the future as you’d like, as long as you've assigned money in at least one category in the previous month.